 Scrum also comes with two roles besides the ones residing in the development team.
 These are the Scrum master and Product owner.
-The product owner is very straight forward.
-Owner of the portfolio of products which resides within the scrum team.
-Some may see the product owner as just another term for project manager.
-But it is not, as I believe there is a huge difference between products and projects - which I have written about here.
+The product owner is very straight forward, he owns the portfolio of products which resides within the scrum team.
+Some may see the product owner as just another term for project manager, but it is not, as I believe there is a huge difference between products and projects - which I have written more about here.

 It may require organisational changes in order to get these roles in place.
-A scrum master is often found within the team as part time or a full time employee who often have a couple of teams.
+A scrum master is often found within the team as part time or alternatively as a full time occupation where the scurm master has several teams.
 I am often told that a scrum master should be full time.
 But I have seen it work with a part time scrum master (QA staff are excellent scrum masters).
-However it would be a disaster if the Scrum master ended up ignoring impediments due to work within the sprint backlog, that she or he has to fulfill.
+But the Scrum master should be careful not to ignore impediments due to work within the sprint backlog, that she or he has to fulfill.

 A product owner can be harder to acquire than a scrum master.
 As this is not a project manager who gives the team tasks and leaves again when the work is done.
-Borrowing someone from another department to be product owner for a while is not in the spirit of scrum.
-The product owner stays within the team.
+Borrowing someone from another department to be product owner for a while is not in the spirit of Scrum.
+The product owner stays with the team and its product.

-When the "project" (sprint?) is over, the outcome is a product which the product owner owns.
+When the sprint is over, the outcome is a product increment which the product owner owns.
 He or she should still own it afterwards and should not just leave the team to do other projects.
 The team needs to be stable, that includes the scrum master and product owner.

-It is also often seen that the two roles are merged into one.
+It is also sometimes seen that the two roles are merged into one.
 That I have not seen done well yet and it is definitely not how it should be.

 So what am I saying here?
 It can be hard to get these roles in place in order to do Scrum "right".
 It often (always?) requires some organisational restructuring.
-I have seen this surprise people again and again.
-Especially in very project oriented departments.
-If the wish to do scrum comes from the leadership in the company this is likely easier to get implemented.
-However if you do not have these roles in place you are off to a bad start with scrum.
+I have seen this surprise people again and again, especially in very project oriented organisations.
+If the wish to do scrum comes from the leadership in the company this is likely easier to get implemented, however if you do not have these roles in place you are off to a bad start with scrum.

-There is a lot to estimates and they are used very differently from team to team.
+Estimates are different from team to team.
 Not just the weight of the points but also their use and meaning.
-Sometimes estimates are used as forecasts, planning or arbitrary deadlines.
-Other times they are just used to have some sort of idea of the task at hand.
-Some teams do not even estimate, they just refine.
+Sometimes estimates are used as forecasts, planning or arbitrary deadlines, other times they are just used to have some sort of idea of the size/complexity of the task at hand.
+Some agile teams do not even estimate, they just refine.

-In scrum they are used for calculating how much work can be put into a sprint.
-This is a historic approach where we look at the amount of points we "burned" in previous sprint(s), to calculate how much we can get done in the next sprint.
-The estimates are also used to track the team's progress during the sprint.
-This is done by having a burn down chart where the scrum master can see if the team is behind.
-This seems to be a lot of management and tracking on the team.
-This is intended to be for the good of the team, however I have seen this used differently.
+In scrum estimates are used for calculating how much work can be put into a sprint.
+This is a historic approach where we look at the amount of points we "burned" in previous sprints, to calculate how much we can get done in the next sprint.
+The estimates are also used to track the teams progress during the sprint.
+This is done by having a burn down chart where the scrum master can see if the team is ahead or behind schedule of the sprint.
+This can feel like a lot of management and tracking on the team, but it is intended to be for the good of the team, however I have seen this used differently.
 I think Adam Ard puts this very well on his blog:

 "Scrum story points are supposedly meaningless, yet they are tracked, recorded and presented at many levels in an organization and often are the only metric by which a teams performance is represented (ie. Velocity)"